elcagrace/website/content/pages/about.md

 Grace Lutheran Church, a church of the Evangelical Lutheran Church in America, has been at the heart of the faith community in Lincoln since&nbsp;1889.

-We are deeply committed to our mission: Making Christ known to all through Grace.
+We are deeply committed to our mission: "Making Christ known to all through Grace."

 We celebrate our purpose: "That by God's grace we have been gathered to worship, called to witness, and sent to serve."